CPA Services for NJ Restaurants, Hotels & Catering Businesses

 CPA Services for Hospitality

-Monaco CPA works with NJ restaurants, bars, hotels, catering companies, and short-term rental operators.
-I handle tax preparation, bookkeeping, payroll, and compliance so hospitality owners can focus on running their business.
+Monaco CPA covers NJ restaurants, bars, hotels, catering companies, and short-term rental operators, providing tax preparation, bookkeeping, payroll, and compliance services so hospitality owners can focus on running their business.

 One tax credit that NJ hospitality employers frequently miss: the FICA tip credit under IRC §45B allows employers to claim a federal tax credit for the employer's share of FICA taxes paid on tips above minimum wage.
 For a restaurant with a typical tip volume, this credit can be worth $10,000-$40,000 per year.